 Having worked for more than a decade in the financial sector, I’m approached all the time with questions about how we as Muslims can best benefit from currently available financial products but also maintain our values as informed by our faith.

 Finding that middle ground has been a goal of my career, whether that be when I was working as a senior Shariah advisor in Saudi Arabia, a real estate structuring advisor in Washington DC, or a personal financial coach in Houston TX.
+You might to visit Tenerife Estate Agents official website to learn more about estates.

 One of the top questions I’m always asked is: “how can I provide for my children when I’m gone?”